1099-SA Filing: HSA Distribution Reporting

 What to Do When You Receive Your 1099-SA

 When tax time arrives, you'll report your 1099-SA distribution on Form 8889 (for HSAs) or Form 8853 (for Archer MSAs or Medicare Advantage MSAs).
-These forms help you calculate whether your distributions were used for qualified expenses and determine if you owe any additional taxes or penalties.

 Understanding Qualified Medical Expenses

 The key to avoiding taxes and penalties on your distributions is making sure you used the funds for qualified medical expenses.
-But what exactly counts as "qualified"?

 Generally speaking, qualified medical expenses are costs that would be deductible as medical expenses on Schedule A if you were itemizing deductions.
 This includes a wide range of healthcare-related spending, such as doctor visits, prescription medications, dental care, vision care, hospital services, medical equipment, and even some over-the-counter medications and menstrual care products.